VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 ## Task 1
-To start, we will attempt to capture the simulation with only one stopping criterion, the effective temperature.
+To start, you will try to capture the simulation with only one stopping criterion, the effective temperature.
 Use the following parameter in the `extras_binary_finish_step` hook in `run_binary_extras.f90`:
-`b% s1% center_h1` !
-Hydrogen mass fraction at the center of the primary
+`b% s1% teff` !
+Effective temperature of the primary star of the binary system

 The first goal is to capture when mass transfer happens, based on the mass transfer rate exceeding $10^{-10}$ Msun/yr.
 ## Task 2